memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ### Introduction

-In this tutorial, you will learn how to use Style script to add style to your graphs.
-You will use the Memgraph sandbox site that runs Memgraph Lab to try out some styling.
+In this tutorial, you'll learn how to use **Style script** to add style to your graphs.
+You'll use the **Memgraph Sandbox** site that runs **Memgraph Lab** to try out some styling.

 ## Prerequisites

 For this tutorial, there are no particular prerequisites.
-All that you need is a web browser.
+All you need is a web browser.

 ## Step 1 — Connecting to Memgraph sandbox

-First, you will connect to [Memgraph sandbox Europe backpacking](https://playground.memgraph.com/sandbox/europe-backpacking).
-When the sandbox is loaded, do the following:
+First, connect to [Memgraph Sandbox Europe backpacking](https://playground.memgraph.com/sandbox/europe-backpacking).
+When the Sandbox is loaded, do the following:

 1. Expand **Sample Query Examples**.
 2. Run the first query to display the shortest path from Spain to Russia.
-3. Click the cogwheel icon to open **Style editor**
+3. Click the gear icon to open the **Style editor**

 ![style-graphs-open-style-editor](../data/tutorials/style-your-graphs-in-memgraph-lab/style-graphs-open-style-editor.png)

-You will see some code already in the style editor.
-In the next few steps you will learn how to style your graph with colors and images.
+Notice there is code already present in the *Style editor*.
+In the next few steps, you'll learn how to adjust that code to style your graph using colors and images.

 ## Step 2 — Using colors and borders to style graph nodes

-With a Style editor in front of you, you are ready to style your graph!
-You will use Style editor to modify the existing style and add some new style rules.
+With the *Style editor* in front of you, you are ready to style your graph by modifying the existing style and adding some new style rules.
-First, you will modify the code that defines node style.
+First, let's modify the code that defines the node style.
 Look for this section of the code:

 ```nocopy
 @NodeStyle {